unicode-org/message-format-wg/exploration/data-driven-tests.md

     Then the string output is "Matt added a new photo to his album."
 ```

 The [Cucumber framework](https://cucumber.io/) was considered because of its integration with the Gherkin syntax.
 Cucumber's approach of using platform-specific step definitions for Gherkin scenarios aligns with our goal of having a data-only representation of the test content.
-Unfortunately, the MF2 test runner may need to target a wide range of platforms in future.
-In this case, integrating with Cucumber would incur additional overhead.
+It may, however, be difficult to support Cucumber in certain technology stacks and workflows.

-It would, however, be possible to transpile Gherkin to JSON without using Cucumber, which would provide similar benefits to the YAML transpilation mentioned above.
+It would be possible to transpile Gherkin to JSON without using Cucumber, which would provide similar benefits to the YAML transpilation mentioned above.
 This can be discussed further.